Dinesh2510/Recipe-App-using-room-database-MVVM-Hilt-using-kotlin-/README.md

-# Hilt & Kotlin Demo
+# Recipe App using Navigation Components + MVVM + Dagger hilt + Retrofit + Coroutines + Flow + Paging3 + ROOM Database

 ## About
-This is a demo app built using 'Hilt' a new dependency injection framework & Kotlin Flow for Android.
+This is a demo app built using latest android architecture and features.
-- Clean and Simple Material UI.
+- Clean and Simple Material3 UI.
 - It supports dark theme too 🌗.
+- Navigation Components - Bottom Navigation
+- List of Recipe parse from API using retrofit
+- Store Api data in local storage Room database (Offline) and show list from Room database
+- also Add/Remove recipe in favorite using room database
+- List of favorite recipe with delete all, single or multiple delete

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.